aionthebeach/aionthebeach.github.io/index.markdown

 ## Our research thus far
 [You can access / stay up to date on our code and analysis here](https://github.com/aionthebeach/notebook)

 Currently, our work is around overfishing and shark populations.
-We're looking to cross-analyze the effects of the policy changes on fishing compared to shark population resurgence.
-We do this by comparing shark data and intersecting fishing vessal data timeseries data.
+We're looking to cross-analyze the effects of policy changes on fishing compared to shark population resurgence.
+We do this by comparing shark data and intersecting fishing vessal timeseries data.

 ##### Heat map of fishing zones by hours.
 Special thanks to Himanshu.
 ![Branching](./Images/FishingVessalActivity.png)